 Along with ethnicity and gender, age represents an important component of diversity in the student body.
 NSU has a large number of students of nontraditional college age.
-This is true at both the undergraduate and graduate levels with 29 percent of undergraduates age 25 or older and 35 percent of graduate and professional students older than age 35.
+This is true at both the undergraduate and graduate levels with 24 percent of undergraduates age 25 or older and 33 percent of graduate and professional students older than age 35.
 Eighteen-year-old students entering the university directly from high school can study alongside working adults.
 Similarly, 22-year-old students starting graduate school immediately after completing their bachelor's degree can perform research with seasoned professionals who have returned to school to further their careers.

 Many undergraduate and graduate students at Nova Southeastern University did not begin their programs immediately after high school or after graduating from college.
-With regard to full-time students, 84 percent of undergraduates, 22 percent of graduate students, and 36 percent of first-professional students were under age 25 during the fall 2016 term.
+With regard to full-time students, 88 percent of undergraduates, 23 percent of graduate students, and 36 percent of first-professional students were under age 25 during the fall 2017 term.
 A considerable rise in undergraduate-level students under age 25 has been noted, but the fraction of students under age 25 at the graduate-level has changed little in the past five years.

 Table 9 shows the mean and median ages of enrolled students by degree level.
-The majority (80 percent) of full-time undergraduates were of traditional age (defined here as full-time students between 16-24 years old).
+The majority (88 percent) of full-time undergraduates were of traditional age (defined here as full-time students between 16-24 years old).

 The age distribution of part-time undergraduates was more dispersed with the mean and median ages outside of the traditional student age range.
-Overall, 71 percent of all undergraduates were of traditional age during the fall 2016 term.

-Age distribution patterns for graduate students show the distribution skewed somewhat toward the traditional graduate-student age group, whereas the distribution of part-time students was less skewed, with a lower proportion of students less than 25 years old.
-As shown in Table 9, the mean age of graduate students was in the mid to late 30s, with 31 percent of students 40 or older.
-This is consistent with the fact that most graduate students enrolled at NSU are working adults at various levels in their professional career.
+Overall, 77 percent of all undergraduates were of traditional age during the fall 2017 term.
+Age distribution patterns for graduate students show that full-time students are a bit younger than parttime students on average (Table 9).
+Part-time students enrolled at NSU are frequently working adults at various levels in their professional career.
 Many have returned to school to upgrade their academic credentials, while others are preparing for a career change.

-The majority of students (78 percent) attending professional programs at NSU range from 22-29 years old, indicating that most enter immediately, or soon after completing their bachelor's degree.
+Students attending professional programs full-time at NSU are generally in their mid- to late-20s (Table 9). indicating that most enter immediately, or soon after completing their bachelor's degree.
 As shown in Table 9, the median and mean ages of full-time students fall within this age range.

-Mean and Median Age Mean and Median Age of Fall 2016 Students
+Mean and Median Age of Fall 2017 Students

 Mean Median

 Undergraduate Students

-Full-time 22 21
+Full-time 21 20

-Part-time 30 27
+Part-time 28 25

-Graduate Students Graduate Students
+Graduate Students

-Full-time 33 30
+Full-time 33 29

-Part-time 38 36
+Part-time 37 35

-First-Professional Student First-Professional Students
+First-Professional Students

 Full-time 27 26

 Part-time 32 30